Better Off Ned: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a C−, stating that “‘Better Off Ned’ isn’t just a lousy half-hour (minus commercials, minus three episode-ending tags in place of any sort of resolution) of The Simpsons because it’s double-dipping on the same premise.
 It’s a truly lousy episode because it fairly rings with indifference, glib cruelty, and enough lamp-shading of creative exhaustion to serve as platonic ideal for late-run ‘is that show still on?’ disposability”.

-Den of Geek gave this episode 3 out of 5 stars.
+Tony Sokol of Den of Geek gave this episode 3 out of 5 stars.
+He did not have the sense that Ned could have won over Bart like he did in previous episodes.
+He also felt the comedy could have been better and edgier.

+Awards and nominations

-On July 28, 2020 this episode was nominated for an Emmy for outstanding voiceover performance by Nancy Cartwright as Bart Simpson, Nelson, Ralph and Todd.
+Actor Nancy Cartwright was nominated for a Primetime Emmy Award for Outstanding Character Voice-Over Performance at the 72nd Primetime Creative Arts Emmy Awards as Bart Simpson, Nelson, Ralph, and Todd for this episode.